 Eligibility Requirements

-The NHF Bridge Grant is open to hematology investigators at various career stages who meet eligibility requirements.
+The NBDF Bridge Grant is open to hematology investigators at various career stages who meet eligibility requirements.
 MDs/DOs, PhDs, and physician-PhDs conducting bleeding disorders research are encouraged to apply.

-To be considered for an NHF Bridge Grant, the applicant must:
+To be considered for an NBDF Bridge Grant, the applicant must:

 Exclusions:

-- Other than a Career Development Award or Fellowship, individuals cannot hold two active NHF awards concurrently.
-If the other NHF award ends before the Bridge Grant begins, you may apply but there can be no overlap.
+• Other than a Career Development Award or Fellowship, individuals cannot hold two active NBDF awards concurrently.
+If the other NBDF award ends before the Bridge Grant begins, you may apply but there can be no overlap.

-Please subscribe for email updates at NHF Research.
+Please subscribe for email updates at NBDF Research.

 Inquiries

-All other inquiries regarding this or any other of NHF's research grant programs can be addressed to Samantha Carlson, LMSW, Senior Manager of Research Programs & Partnerships at scarlson@hemophilia.org.
+All other inquiries regarding this or any other of NBDF's research grant programs can be addressed to Samantha Carlson, LMSW, Director of Research at scarlson@hemophilia.org.